-What gambling this state does offer are cruise casinos and even this is restricted.
+If you’re looking for local gambling, this state does offer are cruise casinos however even this is restricted.
 The terms and conditions of operating a cruise casino is that they are only allowed into the state for 48 hours at a time.
 I suppose, this is better than nothing, and there are over 10 cruises to choose from.

 Gambling on sports, live greyhounds racing and social gaming is illegal.